Associate Professor of Supply Chain Management

 - B.S., U.E.T., Pakistan

-Dr. Ishfaq's research is focused on exploring the interplay between operational, financial,
+Dr. Ishfaq's research is focused on exploring the interplay between operational and

-The findings of his research studies have been published in scholarly journals including Decision Sciences, IIE Transactions, European Journal of Operational Research, International Journal of Physical Distribution and Logistics Management, International Journal of Logistics Management, Omega, Supply Chain Quarterly, Transportation Research (E), Journal of Operational Research Society, International Journal of Logistics Research, Journal of Transportation Research Forum, Computers & Operations Research, and Information Resource Management Journal.
-Dr. Ishfaq's research was recognized by the Association of European Operational Research Societies with the "Best EJOR Research Paper" Award.
-His research has also appeared in Science Direct's "Top-25 Hottest Articles" list in multiple years.
+The findings of his research studies have been published in scholarly journals including Decision Sciences, European Journal of Operational Research, International Journal of Physical Distribution and Logistics Management, International Journal of Logistics Management, IIE Transactions, Omega, Supply Chain Quarterly, Transportation Research (E), Journal of Operational Research Society, International Journal of Logistics Research, Journal of Transportation Research Forum, Computers & Operations Research, and Information Resource Management Journal.

-Dr. Ishfaq has been teaching full-time for over ten years in undergraduate and MBA programs.
+Dr. Ishfaq has been teaching full-time in the undergraduate, MBA and Executive-MBA programs for over fifteen years at academic institutions including Auburn University, Texas A&M University and Loyola University Chicago.
 Prior to his academic career, he worked in industry for close to a decade, holding management positions in Production Operations and Supply Management.
-He is member of professional organizations, including Production and Operations Management Society (POMS) and Decision Sciences Institute (DSI).
-He routinely presents his research findings in international academic conferences, industry seminars, and corporate board meetings.
+He is a member of professional organizations, including Council of Supply Chain Management Professionals (CSCMP) and Decision Sciences Institute (DSI).
+He routinely presents his research findings at international academic conferences, industry seminars, and corporate board meetings.
+Dr. Ishfaq has also provided consulting services to multiple wholesale-distribution and retail firms.